taapasX28/Calculator_pyqt/README.md

-# Calculator_pyqt
+# PyQt Calculator
-PyQt based simple scientific calculator
+This is a basic PyQt based scientific calculator

-Run logic.py for running the calculator
+* Run `logic.py` for running the calculator

-calculator.ui is the ui design using Qt Designer
+* `calculator.ui` is the UI design used which can be created by PyQt Designer GUI.

-calculator.py is extract code of the ui using PyQt
+* `calculator.py` is extract code of the ui using PyQt.